RosterElf Logo

 Investigate thoroughly and impartially

 Gather all relevant facts from all parties involved.
-Conduct interviews confidentially and document everything.
+Conduct interviews confidentially and document everything using a structured investigation process.

 Key actions: